skyway/skyway-js-sdk-doc/docs/en/mediaconnection.md

 ### `answer(stream[, options])`

-Create and send an answer of the media connection request.
+Create and send an answer for the media connection offer.

 #### Parameters